Why "let's just split it equally" is where partnerships go to die.

 The split is the easy part.
 Living with it is the hard part.

-These numbers are a fair starting point — not a signed agreement.
+These numbers are a fair starting point.
+Not a signed agreement.
 Before you lock vesting, a buy-back, and decision rights into a real founder agreement, get a second read from someone who has sat on the company side of these deals.
 Then take it to a lawyer.

-Get a second read →How the math works (for the curious)
+How the math works (for the curious)

 The split.
 Each founder's weighted contribution is C = Σ (weight × score ÷ 10) across the dimensions you set.
 Their share is C ÷ total C. We show it beside two reference points: a plain equal split, and a "criticality-only" split (who is hardest to replace).